 One of the high-priestesses of the US branch of the Corona Cult, active and visible in the pro-Panic media as of the critical month of March, Dr. Deborah Birx, is for some reason always seen with a scarf.
 This long before the media began promoting the idea of a face covering, a little foreshadowing of the trend in the Corona Cult practices?
 (I assume no relation between the pro-Panic junta figure Dr. Birx [b.1956, Pennsylvania] and the editor of the Encyclopedia of Anthropology from which I am quoting, Dr. H. James Birx [b.1941, New York].)

-On masks as symbolic, Swiss Propaganda Research also says:
+On masks as symbolic, Swiss Policy Research also says:

 Critics speak of [masks as] a symbol of “forced, publicly visible obedience”.